itay-grudev/SingleApplication/README.md

 The library uses `stdlib` to terminate the program with the `exit()` function.

-You can use the library as if you use any other `QCoreApplication` class:
+You can use the library as if you use any other `QCoreApplication` derived
+class:

 ```cpp
 #include <QApplication>